 - 1 teaspoon sea salt

 - 2 eggs large

-- 1 tbsp olive oil + 2- 3 tbsp for drizzling before baking
+- 1 tablespoon olive oil + 2- 3 tablespoon for drizzling before baking

 - 1 garlic clove small

 - 1 tablespoon lemon juice

 - Preheat the oven to 200C / 400 F.